2403905/reva/changelog/unreleased/add-file-type-filter-chip.md

-Enhancement: Add search mimetype filter
+Enhancement: Add search mediatype filter

-Add filter MimeType filter shortcuts to search for specific document types.
+Add filter MediaType filter shortcuts to search for specific document types.
 For example, a search query MimeType:documents will search for files with the following mimetypes:

 application/msword